jia-wei-00/Web-App-Kiosk-Documentation/README.md

 3.  **Monitor RUM Data:**

-    *   Continuously monitor your RUM dashboards for any dips in performance or new bottlenecks.
+    *   Continuously monitor  RUM dashboards for any dips in performance or new bottlenecks.
 Set up alerts for critical performance thresholds.

 4.  **User Feedback:**